+There has been little independent evaluation of the Alzira model.
+The emphasis has been on 'soft' information such as patient satisfaction surveys.
 Some research suggests that in 2008, compared to public health care, the Alzira model offered a saving of around 28%.
 This figure is highly questionable.
-Researchers^{1xix} have noted that comparisons between PPPs and public health systems are impossible because of variation in healthcare models; lack of reliable information from the private sector; and because some PPP costs are still borne by the public sector (such as outpatient costs for pharmacy, prosthetics and transport).
+Researcherslxxiii have noted that comparisons between PPPs and public health systems are impossible because of variation in healthcare models; lack of reliable information from the private sector; and because some PPP costs are still borne by the public sector.
+In addition, the Alzira Hospital focused on the most profitable specialisms and left caring for other patients - such as those with HIV or with complex, chronic disorders - to other hospitals.
 Some savings have been attributed to reduced quality of care and lower wages.
-Medical salaries had a fixed component of 80% (90% for general practitioners) and a variable element (up to 20%) dependent, for example, on shifts or how staff responded to incentives.^{1xx}
+Medical salaries had a fixed component of 80% (90% for general practitioners) and a variable element (up to 20%) dependent, for example, on shifts or how staff responded to incentives.
+As noted above (Section 3.4.2), in 2013, research analysing data from a wide variety of public records covering the years 2000 - 2009, led the union UGT-FSP to blame the Alzira model management failures for thousands of premature deaths in one year alone.